maueroats/teaching/content/intermediate-cs/sem1final/7-final-exam.md

         ; STRUCT game: t1=number, t2=number, poss=number
-        ; purpose: remember points for team 1 and team 2, ; and which team has possession of the ball
+        ; purpose: remember points for team 1 and team 2, ; and which team has possession of the ball (1 or 2)

-    Write the `simple-score: game -> game` function that records a two point score for the team that has possession.
+    Write the `simple-score: game -> game` function that records a two point score for the team that has possession (which is always 1 or 2).

 3. (10 pts) An animation uses the `game` struct from the previous question as a model.
 What could you add to your `big-bang` to help